5.7.6 Trust Fund Penalty Assessment Action

 Note:

-For cases where one or more responsible party agrees to the assessment and at least one other party is protesting the assessment, submit all files together to CPM for cases that are being protested.
+For cases where one or more responsible person agrees to the assessment and at least one other person is protesting the assessment, submit all files together to CPM.
 Since the ASED is not protected for the cases that are not being protested, CPM will submit the non-protested cases for assessment and will forward the protested cases to Appeals.

 Controlling and Monitoring Appeals Cases